uofs-simlab/pythOS/README.md

 - b : a 1 dimensional numpy array for b
 - b\_aux : a 1 dimensional numpy array with the embedded method
 - order : the lesser of the orders of the two methods, used in step size calculations

+#### EPI  methods

+There is the option of using exponential propagation iterative methods (EPI).
+Because they are multistep methods, by default, they substep on each use, and reset the history after each solve interval.
+If you wish to avoid resetting the history, the optional `monolithic` argument can be set to true (through the `solver_parameters` dictionary).
+This is only recommended if the use is truly monolithic (i.e. no splitting is applied, and the step size is constant).
+To build the history, the initial steps are solved with a highly accurate adaptive method (relative tolerance=1e-10, absolute tolerance=1e-12).
+The number of substeps can be controlled with the `n_steps` optional argument (through the `solver_parameters` dictionary).
+The default number is 20.

+A new method may be created by creating an instance of the `EpiMultistep` class.
+This takes as an argument an array `A`, representing the coefficients of the method.
+Note that this doesn't include the zeroed first row.
+A single instance of the `EpiMultistep` class should not be used for two operator, because it also stores the previously computed values necessary for advancing the solution

+#### EPIRK  methods

+There is the option of using exponential propagation iterative methods of type Runge-Kutta (EPIRK).

+A new method may be created by creating an instance of the `EpiRKMethod` class.
+This takes as an argument arrays `p`, `g`, and `ab`.
+Note that `ab` is an array containing the coefficients of a, and b in the last row.

 ### Additive Runge Kutta methods